mikecroucher/US_election_map/README.md

 # Demo for plotting US election map in MATLAB
-This started off as a request from Jerb on BlueSky: https://bsky.app/profile/jerbivore.bsky.social/post/3larei7t4ps2g

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=mikecroucher/US_election_map&file=demo.mlx)- Click on this to open an editable, runnable version of the code in MATLAB Online